 A. Credit Sales

-When a business sells goods or services on credit, the buyer receives the goods immediately but pays later.
-The seller records this transaction as accounts receivable.
+When a business sells goods or services on credit, the buyer takes possession immediately but pays later.
+This creates accounts receivable for the seller, which is classified as a current asset.

 B. Credit Purchases